Please change orientation

 Skip to content

 Canopy was a temporary structure built in P.S.1 Contemporary Art Center’s courtyard, an art and music venue that attracts 8,000 revelers to its weekly Saturday Warm Up music parties every summer.
-In addition to visiting the museum, visitors also lounge, play, drink, and dance to some of the most avant-garde dj’s and musicians to visit New York.
+In addition to visiting the museum, visitors also lounge, play, drink, and dance to performances by avant-garde DJs and musicians.
 On weekdays and Sundays, the space is used by a quieter audience, including children and their families.

-The 11,000 sf Canopy made with freshly cut green bamboo, built as a precise translation of a 3d computer model.
-The project relied on a singular tectonic system to bind together provisions for overhead shade, structure and varying atmospheres, resulting in a ‘deep landscape’ that affects the entire depth of the courtyard.
+The 11,000-square-foot Canopy was a precise translation of a three-dimensional computer model into freshly cut green bamboo.
+The project relied on a singular tectonic system to bind together provisions for overhead shade, structure, and varying atmospheres, resulting in a ‘deep landscape’ that permeated the entire courtyard.

-Dips in the canopy defined rooms open to the sky, each with a distinct climatic environment for different modes of lounging: a large wading pool; fog nozzles that spread a cool halo of mist on revelers; a sound environment and water misters provided intermittent rain showers and randomly soaked the crowd; and a sandy cove maximized exposure to sun and shade
+Dips in the canopy defined rooms open to the sky, each with a distinct climatic environment for different modes of lounging: a large wading pool; fog nozzles that spread a cool halo of mist on revelers; a sound environment and water misters, which provided intermittent rain showers and randomly soaked the crowd; and a sandy cove that maximized exposure to both sun and shade.

-Fourteen hundred poles of Phyllostachys aurea bamboo, each 21 feet (7 meters) long, were express harvested and shipped from Dudley, Georgia.
+Fourteen hundred poles of Phylostachys aurea bamboo, each 21 feet long, were express-harvested and shipped from Dudley, Georgia.
 We raced against time to bend them into the desired profiles while they were still green.

-The project was experienced by an estimated 100,000 visitors throughout its 5 month existence and underwent a slow temporal transformation as the freshly cut green bamboo turned from green to light tan.
+The project was experienced by an estimated 100,000 visitors throughout its five-month existence and underwent a slow temporal transformation as the bamboo turned from green to light tan.

 Excerpt from the film Canopy by Mogollón